I beg to move,

 The hon.
 Member makes an excellent point.
 It is the loss of those safeguards after the Policing and Crime Act introduced RUI, in effect to replace bail, that I am highlighting in my speech.
 It is easy to understand why this has happened: huge reductions in police and Crown Prosecution Service resources under austerity make it extremely difficult for evidence to be collected within the timeframes imposed by bail conditions.

 I am a former criminal legal aid defence solicitor, and in preparing for the debate I spoke to a number of colleagues still involved in the area.
 They say that people can be in the RUI process for more than 12 months, but from the start, when a statement is taken by the police, to the end, 12 months later, the statement and evidence are the same—nothing happens between the two dates.
-Therefore, a charging decision could have been made right at the start rather than after a prolonged wait.
+Therefore, a charging decision could have been made right at the start rather than after this prolonged wait.
 I would welcome the hon.
 Member’s comments on that.

 I agree with the hon.
 Member, who is entirely right about the taking of the statement, which provides the potential for charging early on.
 However, there is an issue with collecting digital data held on phones and other devices, which may need investigation.
 I will come to that.